Botanical: Vaccinium corymbosum

 Good cardiovascular health is also promoted with Blueberry.
 It appears to reduce bad cholesterol and high blood pressure and, thereby, possibly diminish the risk of heart ailments and stroke.
 Supporting this earlier claim, 2010 research from the University of Maine, University of Louisville and Northwestern University showed that Blueberry was associated with significant increase in aortic vascular tone in animal models.
 The berries were proposed to act via the nitric oxide pathway.
 Nitric oxide is a potent vasodilator that promotes the dilation or relaxation of blood vessels, thereby easing blood pressure.
 In 2012, scientists from the Chinese Universiy of Hong Kong found that dietary supplementation of Blueberry anthocyanins for six weeks decreased plasma total cholesterol concentration by 6-12% in a dose dependent manner, and in 2013, research from Harvard University found that three or more servings of Blueberries and Strawberries per week may slash a woman’s risk of a heart attack by as much as 33%.
+2014 research from

 Blueberry is said to support good urinary tract health and appears to reduce the occurrence of bladder and kidney infections.
 As an astringent, the tannins in Blueberry have also been used to treat diarrhea in herbal remedies.

 In a statement published in the March, 2008, Journal of Nutritional Biochemistry, researchers from Florida State University and Oklahoma State University claimed that in animal studies, an increased intake of Blueberries can prevent the weakening of bones that occurs after the menopause, and that if translated to human consumption, it could see the berry's health benefits being extended beyond those already reported in the literature including lowering cholesterol and protecting against cancers and neurodegenerative diseases like Alzheimer's.